microsoft/BotBuilder-Samples/samples/javascript_nodejs/13.core-bot/tests/README.md

 Bot Framework v4 core bot tests sample.

-This project uses the [botbuilder-testing](https://botbuilder.myget.org/feed/botbuilder-v4-js-daily/package/npm/botbuilder-testing) package, [mocha](https://github.com/mochajs/mocha) to create unit tests for the [core-bot](../../13.core-bot) bot.
+This project uses the [botbuilder-testing](https://www.npmjs.com/package/botbuilder-testing) package and [mocha](https://github.com/mochajs/mocha) to create unit tests for the [core-bot](../../13.core-bot) bot.

 This project shows how to: